luau-lang/site/src/content/docs/reference/api.md

 If the thread has not been executing code, execution starts by calling the function followed by `narg` arguments on top of the stack.
 The function and arguments are removed from the stack.
-If the thread was yielded or stopped on a breakpoint, resumes the execution of the top function with `narg` values returned from the yielded function.
+If the thread was yielded, resumes the execution of the top function with `narg` values returned to the yielded function.
+If the thread was stopped on a breakpoint, `narg` should be 0, otherwise the behavior is unspecified.

 Returns the status of the thread, see the description of `lua_status`.